CloudLabs-MOC/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 - Create a Team from a Microsoft 365 Group

 - Create a Team by using PowerShell

-- Create a Team by using Microsoft Graph API

 - Create a Team with dynamic membership